DEV Community

 In case of not enabling SnapStart we observed that increasing the memory from 256 MB to 2048 MB constantly brought significant reduction of the cold start time.
 We observed the same with Java 21 runtime, but cold start times with Java 17 runtime being a bit lower than with Java 21 runtime (for the relative early version of Java 21 used for the measurements)

 In case of enabling SnapStart but not using priming we observed that increasing the from 256 MB to 1536 MB brought significant reduction of the cold start time with very low impact of increasing the memory from 1536 MB or even to 2048 MB.
-We observed similar with Java 21 runtime, but the impact of increasing memory even beyond 1024 MB already became lower. but cold start times with Java 17 runtime being a bit lower than with Java 21 runtime (for the relative early version of Java 21 used for the measurements)
+We observed similar with Java 21 runtime, but the impact of increasing memory even beyond 1024 MB already became lower.
+The cold start times with Java 17 runtime were also a bit lower than with Java 21 runtime (for the relative early version of Java 21 used for the measurements)

 In case of enabling SnapStart and with additional priming of DynamoDB invocation we observed that increasing the from 256 MB to 1024 MB brought significant reduction of the cold start time but after that the impact of increasing the memory to 1536 MB or 2048 MB was low or even negative for all percentiles.
 We observed the same with Java 21 runtime.
 Also the result of using Java 17 and Java 21 runtimes are very close.